Flowers Beginning With R

 Rhubarb is the fleshy, edible stalks of Rheum species and hybrids (culinary rhubarb) from the Polygonaceae family that are cooked and consumed.
 The name rhubarb comes from Latin rheubarbarum and Greek rha barbaron, meaning ‘foreign rhubarb.’

-The big, triangular leaves contain high quantities of oxalic acid and anthrone glycosides, rendering them inedible.
 The little flowers form large, leafy inflorescences in shades from greenish-white to rose-red.
 Rhubarb thrives in well-drained, fertile soil (pH 6.0-6.8) with full sun to light shade.

 Rhubarb is extensively grown with greenhouse production; it is accessible throughout the year.
-It requires rainfall and a yearly cold spell of up to 7-9 weeks at 3 °C (37 °F), known as ‘cold units’, to thrive.
+It requires rainfall and a yearly cold spell of up to 7-9 weeks at 3 Β°C (37 Β°F), known as ‘cold units’, to thrive.Β

 Did you know?